 - Demonstrate Civic Literacy

-A political, economic, social, and cultural survey of American history from the Age of Discovery to Reconstruction.
-The course examines the development of the United States within a global context and covers the movement of the colonies toward revolution and independence, the formulation of the Constitution, and the conflict between nationalism and sectionalism culminating in the Civil War and Reconstruction.
+A political, economic, social, and cultural survey of American history in a global context from the beginning of European and Indigenous contact to the Civil War era.
+Topics may include: the development of racial slavery; the movement of the colonies toward revolution and independence; the formation of the Constitution; the westward expansion of the nation and its impact on Indigenous Americans and on sectional identity; shifting conceptions of race and gender; and the conflict over the institution of slavery that culminated in the Civil War and Reconstruction.
 Note: This course fulfills the State law requiring study of the United States and Massachusetts constitutions.